New York City Travel Guide

 Address: 110 E. 42nd St. New York City

-One of New York's most famous and best loved landmarks, Grand Central was opened in 1913 opposite Rockefeller Centre.
-It is the world's largest train station in terms of platforms, with 44.
-Its true distinction, however, is its magnificent architecture and striking ambiance, anchored by enormous windows and the refurbished ceiling, covered by a detailed astronomical fresco.
-The Terminal houses five good restaurants, twenty value and lunch time eateries, and about fifty specialty shops.
+One of New York's most famous and best loved landmarks, Grand Central was opened in 1913 opposite Rockefeller Center.
+It is one of the world's largest train stations, with 44 platforms, but its true distinction is its magnificent architecture and striking ambiance, anchored by enormous windows and the refurbished ceiling, covered by a detailed astronomical fresco.
+The terminal houses a number of good restaurants, budget-friendly eateries, and speciality shops.
 The 12,000 sq ft Vanderbilt Hall regularly houses public events.
 Don't miss the one-hour guided tour; book several weeks ahead in peak season to avoid disappointment.
-Grand Central sees around 250,000 commuters per day, but over 500,000 visitors.
+Grand Central sees about double the amount of visitors every day as it does commuters!<br /><br />

 Central Park Zoo

 Home to some exotic and beautiful animals the Central Park Zoo is a must for all children and animal lovers visiting the city.
 Residents at the zoo include the elusive red pandas, polar pears, snow leopards and snow monkeys to name a few.
 The Tisch Children's Zoo is a great place for young kids, where goats and peacocks can be viewed and children can even pet the goats, sheep, alpacas, potbellied pigs and other barnyard animals on display.
+There are discounts available for booking online, and purchasing the tickets online also allows visitors to skip the queues which can get quite long in the peak summer months.<br /><br />

 Address: Central Park New York City

-This public ice rink located in Central Park, and made famous by many movies, is a fantastic place to take the kids for the day during the winter months in New York City.
+This public ice rink, located in Central Park and made famous by many movies, is a fantastic place to take the kids for the day during the winter months in New York City.
+The setting is beautiful, surrounded by trees with the New York City skyline above them.
 Children can even attend skating school or host a party or event here, guaranteeing an unforgettable experience.
+The rink is not just for children, however, and is a popular spot for dates in New York City due to the romantic associations and stunning setting.
+The whole family is bound to enjoy a few hours at this rink - there may be others in the city, but the Trump-Wollman Rink is the most spectacularly scenic.<br /><br />

-Brooklyn Children's Museum
+Brooklyn Childrens Museum

 Address: 145 Brooklyn Avenue New York City